yalmip/yalmip.github.io/_posts/2013-01-30-Unit-commitment-example.md

 If you would like to see how additional constraints or logic behaviour can be added to the model, let me know!

-> Take-away from example: Don't multiply binary variables and continuous varaibles unless you actually have to!
+> Take-away from example: Don't multiply binary variables and continuous variables unless you actually have to!